DanRepik/api_foundry/readme.md

         - artist_id
 ```

 The above is standard OpenAPI specification with additional custom attributes.
-API-MAKER always prefixes custom attributes it uses with 'x-am-'.
+API-Foundry always prefixes custom attributes it uses with 'x-am-'.

-In this example the following API-MAKER attributes have been added;
+In this example the following API-Foundry attributes have been added;

 * x-am-database - This indicates what database should be accessed for the built services.
 * x-am-primary-key - This attribute can be attached to one of the object properties to indicate that property is the primary key for the component object.
 The value of this property is the key generation strategy to use for record creation.

 In this example table names, albums and artists, is same as the component object names and in turn in the API path operations.
-API-MAKER provides additional custom attributes that allow explicit naming of the table.
+API-Foundry provides additional custom attributes that allow explicit naming of the table.

 > TODO: Link to custom attribute documentation

 **Define the Database Access Secret**

-For the second step you will need to supply API-MAKER with connection parameters for access to databases.
+For the second step you will need to supply API-Foundry with connection parameters for access to databases.

-With API-MAKER the connection parameters needed to access the backend database is obtained using a AWS secretsmanager secret.
+With API-Foundry the connection parameters needed to access the backend database is obtained using a AWS secretsmanager secret.
 This secret should be a JSON string defining the connection parameters needed.
 The following script creates a secret for accessing the Chinook database running on Postgres.

 ```python
 import boto3